-I had these cute little Mini Loaf Pans (*affiliate link) that were just the perfect size.
-If you don’t have the pans, you could just as easily spread the whole melted-chocolate-toasted-almond mixture out onto a parchment-lined baking sheet, and you’ll have almond bark.
+I had cute little mini loaf pans that were just the perfect size.
+If you don't have the pans, you could just as easily spread the whole melted-chocolate-toasted-almond mixture out onto a parchment-lined baking sheet, and you'll have almond bark.

 I'm not much of a candy person.
 I've never been described as having a "sweet tooth."
 I do, however, really enjoy a good quality dark chocolate with almonds in it!
 This is my weakness!